vuejs/v2.vuejs.org/src/guide/comparison.md

 #### Scaling Down

 React is renowned for its steep learning curve.
 Before you can really get started, you need to know about JSX and probably ES2015+, since many examples use React's class syntax.
-You also have to learn about build systems, because although you could technically use Babel Standalone to live-compile your code, it's not recommended for production.
+You also have to learn about build systems, because although you could technically use Babel Standalone to live-compile your code in the browser, it's absolutely not suitable for production.

 While Vue scales up just as well as, if not better than React, it also scales down just as well as jQuery.
 That's right - all you have to do is drop a single script tag into a page: